scsios/scsios.github.io/README.md

 # scsios.github.io
-iOS shortcuts for visually impaired or dyslexic people
+iOS shortcuts for visually impaired, dyslexic or any other people